tochi12ob/tochi12ob/README.md

 ### Hi there 👋

+I'm Tochi, a data scientist & machine learning engineer 🤖 Passionate about harnessing AI to improve healthcare 🏥 I'm driven by the potential of artificial intelligence to revolutionize healthcare.
+My expertise lies in:
+Data analysis and visualization
-##i'm Tochi ,a data scientist/ Machine learning engineer .
+Machine learning model development
-##I am very Passionate about AI in healthcare
+Natural Language Processing (NLP)
-- 🔭 I’m currently working on an interesting NLP project
+🔭 Currently, I'm working on an exciting NLP project (Healthcare related , can't share now)
 <!--
 **tochi12ob/tochi12ob** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.